 Step 2: Remove the Back Cover

-Step 3: Disconnect Battery and Remove the Screws
+Step 3: Disconnect the Battery and Remove the Screws

 Step 4: Detach the Broken Screen